Upcoming Events in Southern Vermont

 Visitors’ Note: While every effort has been made to get the times and places of these events right, we encourage you to call ahead and confirm dates and time.
 All phone numbers are in area code 802, unless otherwise specified.

-Also, feel free to check out the Vermont Arts Calendar.
+Also, feel free to check out:

 Vermont Farmers Markets

 The Walloomsac Farmer’s Market will be located beside the Walloomsac River walk at the Bennington Station, on the corner of Depot and River Streets, in downtown Bennington, Vermont.

 Hours: Every Saturday May 7 – October 29, 10am – 1pm, and every Tuesday May 10 – October 25, 3:30 – 5:30pm